Merseyside Child Death Overview Panel (CDOP)

 The functions of CDOP are:

-- Have an overview of the deaths of children under the age of 18 years in Knowsley, Liverpool, St Helens, Sefton, Wirral and the Isle of Man.
-This includes neonatal and perinatal deaths, but not stillbirths and planned terminations of pregnancy carried out within the law.
-This involves a multi-agency process
+- To have an overview of the deaths of all children under the age of 18 years in Knowsley, Liverpool, St Helens, Sefton, Wirral and the Isle of Man.
+This includes neonatal and perinatal deaths, but not stillbirths or planned terminations of pregnancy carried out within the law.
+Merseyside and Isle of Man CDOP may also review deaths of children ordinarily resident outside of Merseyside if it is deemed in their interests to do so.

-- Through early liaison between members of CDOP and the Critical Incident Group/Serious Case Review Group (CIG/SCRG), identify cases where the CIG group convene in line with LSCP procedures.
+- Through early liaison between members of CDOP and the LSCP, to identify deaths in which there may be multi-agency learning.
+These can then be reviewed in line with LSCP procedures.

-- The Panel is not concerned with blame, but focuses on identifying whether anything can be changed to prevent similar deaths in the future.
+- Not to be concerned with blame, but focus on identifying whether anything could be changed to prevent similar deaths in the future, to improve outcomes for children, or the service offer for bereaved families.

-- Consider and analyse each child death based on information available from those who were involved in the care of the child and family, both before and immediately after the death, including information from the Coronial Service where appropriate.
+- To consider and analyse each child death based on information available from those who were directly involved in the care of the child and family, both before and immediately after the death, including information from the Coronial Service where appropriate.

-- Have a fixed core membership to review these cases, with flexibility to co-opt other relevant professionals as and when appropriate.
+- To have a fixed core membership to review these cases, with flexibility to co-opt other relevant professionals as and when appropriate.
+This helps with consistency in decision-making and familiarity with processes.

-- Meet quarterly for neonatal and quarterly for non-neonatal deaths to enable each child's death to be reviewed in a timely manner.
+- To meet quarterly for neonatal and quarterly for non-neonatal deaths to enable each child's death to be reviewed in a timely manner.

-- Review the appropriateness of the professionals' responses to each unexpected death of a child, their involvement before the death, and the relevant environmental, social, health, racial, religious and cultural aspects of each death, to ensure a thorough consideration of how such deaths might be prevented in the future.
+- To review the appropriateness of agency and professionals' responses to each unexpected death of a child.
+Considering their involvement before the death, and the relevant environmental, social, health, racial, religious and cultural aspects of each death, to ensure a thorough consideration of how such deaths might be prevented in the future where possible.

 Purpose

-The over-riding purpose of reviewing all child deaths is to reduce the risk of future deaths or harm to children.
-CDOP is the final stage of the Child Death Review (CDR) process.
-On behalf of the Merseyside statutory partners, Merseyside CDOP has been established to:
+The over-riding purpose of reviewing all child deaths is to analyse the circumstances relating to the death and consider if any actions need to be taken.
+The Panel review meeting is the final stage of the Child Death Review (CDR) process.
+On behalf of the Merseyside and Isle of Man statutory partners, our CDOP has been established to:

 - undertake reviews of all deaths of children normally resident within any of the local authority areas where a death certificate has been issued

-- To identify patterns, trends and recommendations from local data and report these to the Multi-Agency Safeguarding Arrangements, Health and Wellbeing Boards and other relevant Strategic Partnerships / bodies promptly so they can take action to prevent future such deaths where possible;
+- To identify patterns, trends and recommendations from local data and report these to the Multi-Agency Safeguarding Arrangements, Health and Wellbeing Boards and other relevant Strategic Partnerships / bodies promptly so they can take action to prevent future harm where possible;

-- To produce a CDOP annual report on behalf of the statutory partners detailing lessons learned and any relevant recommendations for actions for relevant agencies and organisations on a Merseyside basis;
+- To produce a CDOP annual report on behalf of the statutory partners detailing modifiable factors identified at Panel and any recommendations or actions for relevant agencies and organisations;

-- To develop an annual work plan and report on progress quarterly to the strategic and statutory partners;
+- To develop an annual work plan and report on progress quarterly to the strategic and statutory partners at the Business Review Group;

 - to collect and collate information about each child death, seeking relevant information from professionals and, where appropriate, family members;

-- to notify the Medical Examiner (once introduced) and the doctor who certified the cause of death, if it identifies any errors or deficiencies in an individual child's registered cause of death.
+- where necessary, to notify the Medical Examiner and the doctor who certified the cause of death, if it identifies any errors or deficiencies in an individual child's registered cause of death.
 Any correction to the child’s cause of death would only be made following an application for a formal correction;

-- to produce an annual report for CDR partners on local patterns and trends in child deaths, any lessons learnt and actions taken, and the effectiveness of the wider child death review process; and
+- to produce an annual report for CDR partners on local patterns and trends in child deaths, including any lessons learnt and subsequent actions taken

 - to contribute to local, regional and national initiatives to improve learning from child death reviews, including, where appropriate, approved research carried out within the requirements of data protection.